ghanithan/ghanithan.github.io/index.md

 - Working on URLJammer, a url shorterner based on Jamstack
 - Interactive console mp3player written in C++
 - PDFReplicator used to create millions of PDFs from a template and a data source, built in JAVA
-- Intelligent Traffic Control System using Zigbee Mes
+- Intelligent Traffic Control System using Zigbee Mesh
 - Integrated Brake and Turn Indication System (1st prize in HW section in VISION ‘10 - Anna University)